 - dental surgeries

-Why is the flu vaccine reccommended for healthcare workers?
+Why is the flu vaccine recommended for healthcare workers?

 How does the flu vaccine work?

 The vaccine takes around 10 days to work and will protect you against this year’s flu.
-You have to get vaccinated annually because the virus changes constantly and your immunity reduces over time.
+You have to get immunised annually because the virus changes constantly and your immunity reduces over time.

 Last year's vaccine won’t necessarily protect you from this year’s flu viruses.
 It’s important to remember that the flu vaccine can’t give you flu, but can stop you catching it.

-For the maximum protection possible, make sure you get vaccinated every year.
+For the maximum protection possible, make sure you get immunised every year.

-It won’t make you infectious, so it’s safe to carry on with your normal duties once you’ve been vaccinated.
+It won’t make you infectious, so it’s safe to carry on with your normal duties once you’ve been immunised.

 To arrange a vaccine, speak to your line manager or occupational health department for details.
-It’s also a good idea to remind patients with underlying medical conditions, and pregnant women, to get vaccinated too.
+Or visit the NHS Education for Scotland website to watch a short film to find out why getting immunised against flu is important.
+It’s also a good idea to remind patients with underlying medical conditions, and pregnant women, to get immunised too.

 Remember, it’s very safe, only takes a few minutes and will last around a year.